sarccasm/git-course/readme.md

 # Git and Github Course

-Crash course for Git that2
+Crash course for Git new